rspack-contrib/rsbuild-plugin-check-syntax/README.md

 If a syntax error is detected, you can handle it in the following ways:

-- If you want to downgrade this syntax to ensure good code compatibility, you can compile the corresponding module through the `source.include` config.
+- If you want to downgrade this syntax to ensure good code compatibility, you can compile the specified module through the `source.include` config.
 - If you don't want to downgrade the syntax, you can adjust the project's browserslist to match the syntax.
-- If you do not want to check the syntax of specific files, you can use the `checkSyntax.exclude` configuration to exclude the files to be checked.
+- If you don't want to check the syntax of specified files, you can use the `exclude` option to exclude the files to be checked.

 ## Options